rvagg/js-ipld-hashmap/README.md

 * Returns:  `AsyncIterator<V>`: An async iterator that yields values (of template type `V`) of the type stored in this collection, either inlined objects or CIDs.

 Asynchronously emit all values that exist within this HashMap collection.

 This will cause a full traversal of all nodes that make up this collection so may result in many block loads from the backing store if the collection is large.

 <a name="HashMap_keys"></a>
 ### `async HashMap#keys()`

 * Returns:  `AsyncIterator<string>`: An async iterator that yields string keys stored in this collection.

-Asynchronously emit all keys that exist within this HashMap collection.
+Asynchronously emit all keys that exist within this HashMap collection **as strings** rather than the stored bytes.

 This will cause a full traversal of all nodes that make up this collection so may result in many block loads from the backing store if the collection is large.

+<a name="HashMap_keysRaw"></a>
+### `async HashMap#keysRaw()`

+* Returns:  `AsyncIterator<Uint8Array>`: An async iterator that yields string keys stored in this collection.

+Asynchronously emit all keys that exist within this HashMap collection **as their raw bytes** rather than being converted to a string.

+This will cause a full traversal of all nodes that make up this collection so may result in many block loads from the backing store if the collection is large.

 <a name="HashMapImpl_entries"></a>
 ### `async * HashMapImpl#entries()`

+<a name="HashMapImpl_entriesRaw"></a>
+### `async * HashMapImpl#entriesRaw()`

 <a name="HashMap_cids"></a>
 ### `async HashMap#cids()`

 * Returns:  `AsyncIterator<CID>`: An async iterator that yields CIDs for the blocks that comprise this HashMap.

 Asynchronously emit all CIDs for blocks that make up this HashMap.

 This will cause a full traversal of all nodes that make up this collection so may result in many block loads from the backing store if the collection is large.

 <a name="HashMapImpl__create"></a>
 ### `async HashMapImpl.create(loader, options)`